Autumn is almost here in Chicago. See some of the best places to take a trip in the USA to view Fall colors!

 The Catskills, New York

-The Catskills is a region of southeastern New York that includes forests, mountain peaks, and river systems.
-The wooded hillsides turn into a sea of fall colors every September with vibrant yellows, oranges and reds.
-The best time to see peak fall colors in the Catskills is from mid-September to late October.
+The Catskills, located in southeastern New York, are known for their forests, mountain peaks, and scenic river systems.
+Each September, the wooded hillsides transform into a dazzling tapestry of fall colors, with vibrant yellows, oranges, and reds.
+The best time to experience peak foliage in the Catskills is typically from mid-September through late October, when the landscape is at its most colorful and breathtaking.

 The Berkshires, Massachusetts and Connecticut

-The Berkshires is a region in western Massachusetts and Connecticut, also known as the Litchfield Hills and Berkshire Mountains.
-The forested mountain hamlets consist of birch, beech, aspen, and maple trees that exhibit the full range of autumn colors.
-This area also includes Kent Falls State Park with scenic trails and the highest waterfall in Connecticut.
-The best time to visit this area is between late September and mid-October.
+The Berkshires, a region in western Massachusetts and Connecticut also known as the Litchfield Hills and Berkshire Mountains, is celebrated for its scenic, forested landscapes.
+The mountain hamlets are filled with birch, beech, aspen, and maple trees that showcase the full spectrum of autumn colors.
+The area also features attractions like Kent Falls State Park, home to scenic trails and the tallest waterfall in Connecticut.
+The ideal time to visit is from late September to mid-October, when the foliage is at its most vibrant.

 Cascade Mountains, Oregon & Washington